DHSProgram/DHS-Indicators-Stata/Readme.md

 Please check the IndicatorList excel file for the updated list of indicators and their labels.
 Each chapter of the Code Share Library will contain a subfolder for DHS8 updates when they are available.
 Updates will begin with the Stata code which will be completed in September 2023 and updates to R and SPSS code will be completed in September 2024.

-Currently DHS8 updates to Chapters 3, 4, 6, 7, 9, 10, 11, 12, 13, 14, and 15 are available.
+Currently DHS8 updates to Chapters 2, 3, 4, 6, 7, 9, 10, 11, 12, 13, 14, and 15 are available.

+NOTE: WASH indicators are found in Chapter 16 in the updated DHS Guide to Statistics, but found in Chapter 2 in this repository.

 There are no changes in DHS8 for the chapters that cover adult and maternal mortality (AM), female genital cutting (FG), and Fistula (FS).

 **********************************************************************************************************************************************************